-- Beware of counterfeit medications!
-Without stringent regulations such as we have in the United States, it is difficult to be sure that all medications you receive while travelling internationally are in fact what they claim to be.
+- How is medicine regulated?
+Beware of counterfeit medications.
+It is difficult to ensure that all medications you receive while traveling internationally are what they claim to be without stringent regulations.

 - Are you having surgery in an area of high antibiotic resistance?
-Although antibiotic resistance has become a global problem, there are many countries affected more heavily than the United States, making the risk of untreatable infection significantly higher in these regions.
+Although antibiotic resistance has become a global problem, many countries are affected more heavily than the United States, making the risk of untreatable infection significantly higher in these regions.

 - Is it safe to fly home after surgery?
-Air travel after surgery can increase the risk of blood clots, and will necessitate an extended stay in the host country following surgery.
-You’ll need to consider the expense and risks involved in planning this extra leg of your journey.
+Air travel after surgery can increase the risk of blood clots and will necessitate an extended stay in the host country following surgery.

 While the cost of international surgeries may appear lower at first glance, after weighing the risks and additional costs involved, they are not always a better value.